 Let me be a bit more concrete.
 Like I mentioned many times before, economists now project a division of society, where a superclass of 10 to 15 percent make over one million dollars a year and the rest makes between 5,000 and 10,000 dollars annually.
 The numbers and percentages may differ but there is a pretty coherent vision of the overdeveloped world being transformed in a way that cuts out the middle class.
 Jaron Lanier seconds and thirds that, too.

 How would a society be able to move in that direction?
 It would require 1) an extreme deskilling of large parts of the population, 2) one would have to make sure that prospective workers have no credentials or deep skills that could serve as bargaining instruments , and 3) one would have to be able to reorganize work in a way that makes extremely low paid work available for the vast majority of the population.
 The rhetoric of austerity also helps in this regard.
 As long as everybody understands that they have to tighten their belts, the ruling class can cut wages and transform the nature of work for the rest of us.
 The rethoric of austerity can do wonders.

 What Yochai Benkler defines as commons-based peer production shouldn’t be thrown into one pot with mass customization sites like MyTwinn, Gemvara, or Zyrra and co-design a la 99Designs.
-It is not to be mixed up with developers designing unique features of platforms in the app economy. [email protected] not hit the like button on AMT, usertesting.com, mob4hire, or 99tests.
+It is not to be mixed up with developers designing unique features of platforms in the app economy. [email protected] would not hit the like button on AMT, usertesting.com, mob4hire, or 99tests.